 Explore the email campaign data model we’ll be using

 To achieve the tasks we defined previously, we need to work with two of the resources that MailChimp has as a platform and that is exposed through its API.
 The first resource is the List Member.
 It is quite interesting to notice that Mailchimp does not have a high-level resource for a user, instead, our users are represented as list members.
 This makes sense as MailChimp is all about email campaigns that are performed on a list of recipients and thus its data model is optimized with this assumption in mind.
 The list member contains the following attributes we will need.

 - merge_fields: Now this is not that obvious why we need it.
 Under this attribute which is an Object exist two attributes that are not documented on the documentation of the List Member resource.
 The FNAME and LNAME attributes.
 In these two the first name and last name respectively of our user are stored.
 We will need these to figure out the gender of our user.

 The second resource is Email Activity Report.
-Under this resource we find a list of events that each member list has performed, related to a specific email campaign.
-So for example we can figure out who and when opened an email that was send in a campaign, if the recipient clicked on a url or how many times the mail was opened.
+Under this resource, we find a list of events that each member list has performed, related to a specific email campaign.
+So, for example, we can figure out who and when opened an email that was sent in a campaign, if the recipient clicked on an URL or how many times the mail was opened.

 - action: the type of the event, e.g. open.

 - IP: the IP from which our user triggered the event